offical-suhail-ks/pc-optimzier/README.md

 **Q: Module 6 changed my DNS — will this affect browsing?**
 A: Cloudflare 1.1.1.1 is faster and more private than most ISP DNS.
 If you want to revert: `netsh interface ip set dns "Ethernet" dhcp` in an admin CMD.

 ---

+---

+## WINDOWS OS UPDATE (OPTIONAL)
+- Use Atlas OS for better performace safe to use and better for gaming

+---